Magdeburg Christmas market attack: German football in shock – DW – 12/21/2024

 Magdeburg Christmas market attack: German football in shockDecember 21, 2024

 The last weekend before the winter break in the Bundesliga season is usually marked by a festive mood.
-But the events in Magdeburg, where a car rammed in to a Christmas market killing five people and injuring 200 others, overshadowed matches across Germany.
+But the events in Magdeburg, where a car drove into a Christmas market killing five people and injuring 200 others, overshadowed matches across Germany.

 As the 1.FC Magdeburg players headed towards the fans that had travelled to see them win 5-2 in Düsseldorf, the news was just starting to filter in.
 Players, coaches and fans looked crestfallen.
 "When football becomes a secondary concern,” read the statement on the club's site where a match report would usually sit.
 "Our club won the away game at Fortuna Düsseldorf 5:2, but to be honest, we are also finding it difficult to find the words.
 That's why the match report ends here."